Intelligent anti-aging skin care based on independent research

 The National Toxicology Program (NTP) completed a study in 1998 that found an association between the topical application of diethanolamine (DEA) and certain DEA-related ingredients and cancer in laboratory animals.
 For the DEA-related ingredients, the NTP study suggests that the carcinogenic response is linked to possible residual levels of DEA.
 The NTP study did not establish a link between DEA and the risk of cancer in humans.

-The Agency believes that at the present time there is no reason for consumers to be alarmed based on the use of these substances in cosmetics.
+FDA believes that at the present time there is no reason for consumers to be alarmed based on the use of these substances in cosmetics.
 However, consumers wishing to avoid cosmetics containing DEA or DEA-related ingredients may do so by reviewing the ingredient statement that is required to appear on the outer container label of cosmetics offered for retail sale to consumers.
+The following are some of the most commonly used ingredients that may contain DEA:

 • Cocamide DEA